infince/plivo-php/README.md

                 //...
          ],
 1. Run the following:
-        composer update
+        $ composer update

 ## While commiting and pusing to the repository

-1. In the project remove plivo package in vendor rm -rf vendor/plivo
+1. In the project folder, remove plivo package in vendor.
+        $ rm -rf vendor/plivo

-2. Clear Composer cache
+2. Clear Composer cache.
-        composer clear-cache
+        $ composer clear-cache

-3. Run composer update again to see the changes composer update
+3. Run composer update again to see the changes.
+        $ composer update
 ## Installation

 ### To install Composer